 It’s no longer just Computer Security, Firewalls, and Spam; Website Security is very much a reality of website ownership and management in today’s digital landscape.

-Just recently, Web-Sta became a random target of what’s known in the industry as a Brute Force Attack.
-We wanted to share how this impacted us, and how it could have significantly impacted our clients if not for our:
+Everyday, websites become random targets of what’s known in the industry as a Brute Force Attack.
+We wanted to share how this can impact you and your business.

 What is a Brute Force Attack?